 For example, cut down on impulse buys, clothing, alcoholic beverages, and restaurant meals during January and see what you can save.
 Most importantly, small steps like this can lead to more significant financial successes later.

 So, you have enjoyed being away from work during the holidays.
 But now, it’s time to go back.

 Identify a work problem that has been bothering you and set a goal to solve it.

 Don’t try to change the world because you won’t.
 Instead, choose something within your control to improve your work.

 8. Improve Your Family Room

-January is an excellent month to relax in your home.
-So make your family room, or wherever it is you relax, as lovely as it can be.
+January is an excellent month to achieve relaxation in your home.
+So make your family room, or wherever it is you relax, as lovely as possible.

 Clean it, declutter it, and rearrange the furniture to your liking.

 Then, enjoy it.
 Settle in and read your selected self-improvement book, listen to music, or stream enjoyable programming as part of your monthly goals.